DUNE/lesson-template/_episodes/01-How-to-make-a-lesson.md

 - Make sure the repository is public.

-> ## Import to your GitHub account
+> ### Import to your GitHub account
 > Please import to your own account and new lesson, work there and then move it over to `/DUNE/` once you have a decent draft in place.
 {: .callout}

--->

-The difference from the carpentries is the addition of the DUNE logo and stuff specific to our lessons.
+---

-## now make a local copy on the gh-pages branch and edit away
+## Now make a local copy on the gh-pages branch and edit away

 If you did a github import you need to get a local copy
 ~~~
 git clone -b gh-pages <your new repository>
+cd <your new repository>
 ~~~
-{: .language-bash
+{: .language-bash}

-Otherwise you are already there
+Otherwise you are already there.

+---

+## Explore the file structure

 You need to look at the following pages.